thecodecrate/expo-audio-hooks/README.md

 An alternative to improve this is to replace the three checks with just the `try/catch` block alone.
 The other two are not reliable anyway.

+Another alternative would be to use expo's EventEmitter.
+It seems `expo-av` uses this module to manage it's asynchronous events.
+We could write an observer to get the current `_loaded` status.

 ### Workaround 3: The bug watchdog

 The `sound is not loaded` bug makes the play/pause commands to be ignored sometimes.
 As a solution, I implemented a watchdog.
 It's a setInterval executed every 500 milliseconds or so.